shend2025/fastDown/README.md

-# Fast Download Tool
+# Download Tool

 This is a file download tool that supports multi-threaded concurrent downloads, with download history recording and QR code generation capabilities.
-This tool is useful on Windows/Linux/Mac.
-Tool depends on python env.
+This tool likes Xunlei downloader in windows

 ## Configuration File Description